EFForg/privacybadger/doc/tests.md

 $ pip install -r tests/requirements.txt
 ```

-Now you should be able to run the selenium tests!
+Now you should be able to run the Selenium tests!
 Try them out by running the code below.
 This should take several minutes.
 ```bash